layer5io/layer5/src/theme/app/THEME.md

 ## Adding dark theme for components

-1. To differentiate the colors between dark theme and light theme, we have already created a customisation system in which we can define style like colors, position, display etc for both theme using {props => props.theme.DarkTheme? darkThemeStyle: LightThemeStyle}
+1. To differentiate between the colors of dark and light theme, we have created a customization system in which we can define styles like color, position, display etc using {props => props.theme.DarkTheme? darkThemeStyle: LightThemeStyle}

-2. It is not recommended to fill style sheet with css variables, if possible use only colors or styles that are already defined in themeStyles.js.
+2. It is recommended to use pre-existing styles or colors from the theme.
+Avoid adding your own CSS variables."

  Examples- To change Text Color according to theme